finani/ICM42688/README.md

 IMU.getFifoGyroY(&samples,gy);
 ```

 **void getFifoGyroZ(size_t *size,float* data)** gets the gyroscope value from the data buffer in the Z direction and returns it in units of deg/s.
 The data is returned as an array along with the number of elements within that array.
-Ensure that the buffer you are transfering to has enough capacity to store the data.
+Ensure that the buffer you are transferring to has enough capacity to store the data.

 ```C++
 float gz[100];